 2. Your holiday can be full of action or all about relaxation

-A sailing holiday can be action-packed full of fishing, kayaking, snorkelling and hiking or it can be a relaxing holiday from your private floating hotel.
+A sailing holiday can be action-packed full of fishing, kayaking, snorkeling, and hiking or it can be a relaxing holiday from your private floating hotel.

 3. The Whitsundays are a safe sailing ground